ffplayout/ffplayout/docs/preview_stream.md

 ```

-Now you can enable and start SRS with: `systemctl enable --now srs` and check if it is running: `systemctl status srs`
+Now you can enable and start SRS with: `systemctl enable --now srs` and check if it is running: `systemctl status srs`.

 #### Configure Nginx

-We assume that you have already installed nginx and you are using it already for the frontend.
-So open the frontend config **/etc/nginx/sites-enabled/ffplayout.conf** and add a new location to it:
+We assume that you have already installed Nginx and are using it for the frontend.
+Open the frontend config **/etc/nginx/sites-enabled/ffplayout.conf** and add a new location to it:

 ```NGINX
 location /live/stream.flv {